manwestc/manwestc.github.io/_posts/2026-05-28-02-what-is-it-tintolib-synthetic-images.md

 > Can we transform each tabular instance into a synthetic image so that computer vision architectures can exploit relationships between variables?

 This question motivates the field of tabular-to-image transformation, also referred to as *tabular2image*, *spatial encoding for tabular data*, or synthetic image generation from tabular data.
-In this first post, we will introduce the main idea, explain where TINTOlib fits, and build a simple convolutional neural network in PyTorch to classify synthetic images generated from tabular data.
+In this post, we introduce the main idea, explain where TINTOlib fits, and build a simple convolutional neural network in PyTorch to classify synthetic images generated from tabular data.

 ## The problem: tabular data has no natural spatial locality